 A change in the state of the execution environment is called a side effect (e.g., reading, writing, assignment).

-Combining functions that have side effects requires a lot of care, since they also interact through these effects.

-$\Rightarrow$ write side-effect free functions whenever possible!
+WARNING!
+Careful when using functions that have side effects, since they can interact (unexpectedly) through these effects. ⇒ write side-effect free functions whenever possible!

 Reading a natural number